MatDwyer94/COVID-NOW/index.md

 Writing | 15590 | 4th
 Teamwork/Collaboration | 14364 | 5th

+Having look at the Burning Glass data, my opinion of my ideal job has changed.
+Cyber analytic is more based on using data and coding, but as I have a associate degree in marketing, It would better for me to have an ideal job such as web designing or IT business.
+Skills I have learned are both marketing in business and designing websites, through my past degree it may be useful for the new ideal jobs.

 ### Mathew

 The occupation of automation engineer can be closely related to the position of systems engineer.
 This role is extremely popular ranking in at 4th in terms of active selections in the last 365 days for Australia and New Zealand.
 With 786 Active selections, systems engineer is well above the average.
 Therefore, it is safe to assume that the role is in great demand by employers.